darktable-org/darktable/README.md

 The development snapshot is the state of the master branch at current time.
 It is intended for testing and is generally not safe.
 See the notes [below](#get-the-source) for warnings and precautions about using the master branch.

 * [Install native packages and repositories for Linux](https://software.opensuse.org/download.html?project=graphics:darktable:master&package=darktable) (one snapshot per day).
-* No precompiled packages are provided for the master branch on MacOS and Windows.
+* No pre-compiled packages are provided for the master branch on macOS and Windows.
 See how to build it manually below.

 Updating from older versions
 ----------------------------

-When updating darktable from an older release, you simply need to install the newest version.
+When updating darktable from an older release, you need to install the newest version.
 Files will be preserved.

 However, sometimes newer releases need to change the structure of the library database (containing the whole list of images known to darktable, with their editing history).
-You will then be prompted with a request to either upgrade the database or to close the software.
+You will then be prompted with a request to either upgrade the database or close the software.

-**The migration to a newer database structure/newer release means new and old edits will not be compatible anymore with older versions of darktable.** Upgrades are definitive.
+**The migration to a newer database structure/newer release means new and old edits will not be compatible with older versions of darktable.** Upgrades are definitive.
 Newer versions are always compatible with older edits, but newer edits are generally not compatible with older versions.